The Hoyt Fiasco: A Miscarriage of Justice

 The Hoyt Fiasco: Reference Documents

 These documents are for your reference.
 They are not meant as legal advice, nor are they necessarily part of the PDFT legal defense.
 They are do not necessarily voice the opinions of the PDFT.
 However, this information may help you and you would not have it if not for the PDFT.
-You can help ensure the latest information is available to you and other Hoyt victims by supporting the PDFT with a reasonable donation.

-These documents may prove useful in your own situation in talking with the IRS, or when writing to legislators for assistance in resolving this mess.
+The documents below may prove useful in your own situation in talking with the IRS, or when writing to legislators for assistance in resolving this mess.
 It's a good idea to read these and make yourself familiar with the principles involved.
 If you want to explore a referenced court case further, you can find information at your local law library.

 Do not ask the PDFT attorneys about these documents or about these cases.
 If you wish to use them in a legal effort, please refer to your individual attorney.